Dontunee/devopscommands/README.md

 # devopscommands
 Just to make my devops commands available whenever i need them , i will do well to the command description from time to time but apologies if it isnt updated you can make also help out

-velero install --provider aws --plugins velero/velero-plugin-for-aws:v1.0.1 --bucket zoocasa-stage-velero-backup --backup-location-config region=us-east-1 --snapshot-location-config region=us-east-1 --secret-file /Users/tundeafolabi/.aws/credentials
+velero install --provider aws --plugins velero/velero-plugin-for-aws:v1.0.1 --bucket elero-backup --backup-location-config region=us-east-1 --snapshot-location-config region=us-east-1 --secret-file /Users/tundeafolabi/.aws/credentials

 Instructions

 How to restore back up of an existing Cluster on a new Cluster Using Velero

 PreConditions

-1> Get Existing Cluster Name
-  e.g zoocasa-prod, zoocasa-stage

 2> Get Existing Cluster backup location on Object Storage (e.g S3) velero get backup-locations